National Wealth Fund (United Kingdom): Advanced manufacturing

 This priority targets capital-intensive industries important for industrial transformation in this parliament.
 Official material highlights gigafactories and green steel as named sub-sectors for earmarked funding, and independent explainers situate these within a broader supply-chain resilience agenda linked to the UK’s Industrial strategy.

 Digital and technologies

 This sector includes activities that enable productivity growth and the transition to a low-carbon economy, continuing strands of the former UK Infrastructure Bank’s mandate while focusing investment where it can mobilise private capital at scale.
 As of October 2025 detailed allocations are expected to be set out in the fund’s strategic plan for this parliament.

 Transport and ports

 This priority includes assets and infrastructure that support the movement of people and goods.
 Government material gives ports as a sub-sector for committed funding during this parliament, with commentary linking investment needs to decarbonisation and regional growth objectives in the UK’s transport policy context.

 Activities and selected investments

-As of As of October 2025, the fund has announced selected commitments in line with its priorities for the 2024 to 2029 parliament.
+As of October 2025, the fund has announced selected commitments in line with its priorities for the 2024 to 2029 parliament.
 Publicly reported examples include: